zealousweb/woocommerce-embed-videos-to-product-image-gallery/readme.txt

 * Enjoy videos in product gallery at frontend.

 == Changelog ==

+= 3.2 =
+* Fix - Fixed the product media gallery image not showing issue when added video on it.

 = 3.1 =
 * Fix - Bug fixed on Product media gallery